 The four portfolio tasks for this course are:

-While this course (7131EDN) focuses on the creation of Educational Technologies, if you are interested in researching existing Educational Technologies, 7134EDN Making Sense of Learning and New Technologies (Researching Educational Technologies) (a Semester 1 course) explores approaches to researching Educational Technologies, with students completing four mini research studies by the end of the course.
+While this course (7131EDN) focuses on the creation of Educational Technologies, if you are interested in researching existing Educational Technologies, 7134EDN Researching Educational Technologies (a Semester 1 course) explores approaches to researching Educational Technologies, with students completing four mini-research studies by the end of the course.

-If you are interested in how to apply your understanding of Educational Technologies within educational organisations, 7170EDN Innovations in Technologies for Learning and Practice (Transformational Educational Technologies) (a Semester 2 course) explores the complex systems involved in successfully implementing Educational Technologies and the policies and processes that can result in transformational practice in educational organisations.
+If you are interested in how to apply your understanding of Educational Technologies within educational organisations, 7170EDN Transformational Educational Technologies (a Semester 2 course) explores the complex systems involved in successfully implementing Educational Technologies and the policies and processes that can result in transformational practice in educational organisations.